top of page

 “It was an insane, adolescent promise,” Greenberg says, “but it stayed with me all this time.
 The launch of this center means the end of blindness is near.”

-To assure continuity with the End Blindness 2020 campaign, Greenberg will work with the same Governing Council and Scientific Advisory Board that were so critical to his earlier initiative.
+To assure continuity with the End Blindness 2020 campaign, Greenberg has relied on work with the same National Governing Council and Scientific Advisory Board that were so critical to his earlier initiative.

-In a “Declaration of Establishment,” Greenberg laid out the Center’s Founding Principles, below:
+In a “Declaration of Establishment,” Greenberg laid out the Center’s three Founding Principles, below:

 Stella sculpture photo-0111.png